Skip to main content

 "Don't be a spoilsport."
 She frowned.

 Sampoorna turned to see Nikhil running across the courtyard, looking back at someone.
 She tried to move out of the way.
 The courtyard was too crowded.
-When Nikhil moved his head, he was too late to stop himself from colliding head-on with Sampoorna.
+When Nikhil moved his head, it was too late to stop himself from colliding head-on with Sampoorna.
 The plate fell to the ground, grabbing everyone's attention as the women gasped.
 The dhakis stopped playing.

-"I am so sorry I…" Nikhil looked up, to see Sampoorna smeared in the sindoor, head to toe.
+"I am so sorry I…" Nikhil looked up to see Sampoorna smeared in the sindoor, head to toe.
 In a reflex, Sampoorna placed her fingers over the traces of her hairline, and the sindoor on her fingertips made her freeze.

 Aniruddha strode towards the commotion and stopped a few paces behind Nikhil.
 Asha had her hand on her mouth as Somnath arrived beside her.
 Bondita pushed through the silent crowd with questioning eyes and froze.